Isaac0047/Cervical_Cancer_Temporal_Analysis/readme.md

-This folder contains the code to run the Cervical Cancer Radiomic Analysis
+This folder contains the code to run the Cervical Cancer Radiomic Temporal Analysis

 The full dataset is available at: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=112591753